Structure of the game tree

 The first position in game is called the initial position.
 Each position P other than the initial position was reached by a single move from another unique position Q in the game tree.

-That single position Q which reaches P by a single move is called the parent of Q. Each position other than the initial position has a unique parent.
+The position Q which reaches P by a single move is called the parent of P. Each position other than the initial position has a unique parent.
 The initial position has no parent.

 A given position P in the game tree can have 0 or more children.
 Each of its children are reached by a single move from P, and each such child has P as its parent.
 Thus, the children of P are the positions whose parent is P.

 In the PGN file, there can be several moves that follow a particular position P. The first of these moves is called the primary move.